 SOLIDWORKS Manage provides an easy upgrade pass from SOLIDWORKS PDM Professional or Standard to a distributed data management system that can be utilized by many different groups within an organization to deliver cohesive information to all areas of the business.
 Need advice on data management?
-Join Fisher Unitech PDM expert Joe Frank where he'll be discussing how to get the most out of your SOLIDWORKS PDM and an introduction to SOLIDWORKS Manage.
-Register here.
+Listed to our recorded webcast by Fisher Unitech PDM expert Joe Frank where he discusses how to get the most out of your SOLIDWORKS PDM and an introduction to SOLIDWORKS Manage.
+View recorded webcast here.

 If you’re just as excited about SOLIDWORKS Manage and SOLIDWORKS 2018 as we are, you won’t want to miss all the other enhancements and features included in the latest release.
 To learn more about SOLIDWORKS 2018, check out the articles below and find everything else you need at your SOLIDWORKS 2018 resource center.